Seth Morgan (novelist): Career

 Morgan's only title published was Homeboy (1990), a novel about heroin addicts and criminals in San Francisco.
 In it, Morgan used several experiences from his own life, including time spent as a barker in San Francisco and his prison term for armed robbery.
-He included a character who was a flamboyantly dressed prostitute who was based on Janis Joplin.
+He included a character who was a flamboyantly dressed prostitute whom he said was based on Janis Joplin.

 While incarcerated in the 1970s, Morgan had won the P.E.N. essay contest for convicts.

 From 1986 to 1987, Morgan lived in the Lower Garden District of New Orleans, at 1232 St. Andrew Street, a rental property owned by Metairie resident Marcel Jaffe.
 During this time, Morgan was sober, spending his time writing, attending Alcoholics Anonymous and Narcotics Anonymous meetings, working out at the Lee's Circle YMCA, and hanging out at the Hummingbird Grill, a New Orleans greasy spoon that has since closed.

 In the spring of 1990, the publication of Homeboy led to positive reviews and book-signing engagements for Morgan in several cities, including San Francisco, where 14 years earlier he had impaled a bystander's hand with a knife during an armed robbery.
 Morgan told Suzie Groover, who accompanied him on the publicity tour, that he was afraid of getting arrested on outstanding warrants from years earlier.